NickPyae/ApacheSpark/README.md

 # ApacheSpark
-Multi-line JSON parsing in Apache Spark
+Multi-line JSON parsing in Apache Spark using PySpark